 Improving conversion rates can be a highly complex process, depending on the stated goals of the website and its general purpose.
 Much like conversion rate pitfalls, however, there are some tried and tested methods to ensure that a website reaches its full potential regarding conversion rates.
 These include:

 Offer Seductive Sales

 In many ways, ecommerce follows the same rules as any retail platform.
 This is no better represented than in how sales are offered and designed.
 One good practice is to always have a sales option present and to have an entire sales section available that is visible at all times.
 These can be designed with specifics in mind, such as seasonal or holiday-related products, so as to draw the customer in further.

 Abandoned Shopping Cart Recovery

-Shopping cart abandonment is a major factor in depressed conversion rates, and so frustrating for Ecommerce platforms.
-It I estimated that two thirds of shopping carts are abandoned before completion, so even a small percentage of increase in conversions here would make a huge difference.
+Shopping cart abandonment is a major factor in depressed conversion rates, and so frustrating for ecommerce platforms.
+It is estimated that two-thirds of shopping carts are abandoned before completion, so even a small percentage of increase in conversions here would make a huge difference.
 One way of combatting abandonments is Email recovery.
 This is where a reminder is sent via Email with the shopping cart saved at the point of abandonment, making it easy for the customer to return and complete the transaction.

 Support And Live Chat

 One of the inherent disadvantages to shopping online is a lack of interaction with the product itself.
 Added to this is a lack of real-time customer support unless a website is able to add a live chat feature, whereby they can get instant information as simply as possible.
 Technical questions, concerns about suitability and functional aspects (for example, delivery) can all be dealt with quickly, and increase the likelihood of a conversion occurring.